Amiga: Later models

-Bankruptcy
+Bankruptcy and aftermath

 In spite of his successes in making the company profitable and bringing the Amiga line to market, Rattigan was soon forced out in a power struggle with majority shareholder, Irving Gould.
 This is widely regarded as the turning point, as further improvements to the Amiga were eroded by rapid improvements in other platforms.

 Commodore shut down the Amiga division on April 26, 1994, and filed for bankruptcy three days later.
 Commodore's assets were purchased by Escom, a German PC manufacturer, who created the subsidiary company Amiga Technologies.
 They re-released the A1200 and A4000T, and introduced a new 68060 version of the A4000T.
 Amiga Technologies researched and developed the Amiga Walker prototype.
-They presented the machine publicly at CeBit.
-Escom, in turn, went bankrupt in 1997.
+They presented the machine publicly at CeBit, but Escom went bankrupt in 1996.
+Some Amigas were still made afterwards for the North American market by QuikPak, a small Pennsylvania-based firm who was the manufacturer of Amigas for Escom.

-A U.S. Wintel PC manufacturer, Gateway 2000, then purchased the Amiga branch and technology.
-In 2000, Gateway sold the Amiga brand to Amiga, Inc., without having released any products.
+After a reported sale to VisCorp fell through, a U.S. Wintel PC manufacturer, Gateway 2000, eventually purchased the Amiga branch and technology in 1997.
+QuikPak attempted but failed to license Amiga from Gateway and build new models.
+Gateway was then working on a brand new Amiga platform, likely encouraged by a desire to be independent of Microsoft and Intel.
+However this did not materialize and in 2000, Gateway sold the Amiga brand to Amiga, Inc., without having released any products.
 Amiga, Inc. licensed the rights to sell hardware using the AmigaOne brand to Eyetech Group and Hyperion Entertainment.
 In 2019, Amiga, Inc. sold its intellectual property to Amiga Corporation.

 Hardware

-The Amiga has a custom chipset consisting of several coprocessors which handle audio, video, and direct memory access independently of the Central Processing Unit (CPU).
+The Amiga has a custom chipset consisting of several coprocessors which handle audio, video, and direct memory access independently of the central processing unit (CPU).
 This architecture gave the Amiga a performance edge over its competitors, particularly for graphics-intensive applications and games.

 The architecture uses two distinct bus subsystems: the chipset bus and the CPU bus.
 The chipset bus allows the coprocessors and CPU to address "Chip RAM".
 The CPU bus provides addressing to conventional RAM, ROM and the Zorro II or Zorro III expansion subsystems.
 This enables independent operation of the subsystems.
 The CPU bus can be much faster than the chipset bus.
 CPU expansion boards may provide additional custom buses.
 Additionally, "busboards" or "bridgeboards" may provide ISA or PCI buses.